How to use the threaDoctor?

 - What is the Length of Engagement?
 (Only for unified inch threads)

-The threading calculator takes all the above into account to compute the allowed variations of the below parameters:
+The thread calculator takes all the above into account to compute the allowed variations of the below parameters:

 Important Note: The UN threads standard (ASME B1.1) lists all the data for the length of engagement of five times the pitch diameter (5xP).
 The ThreaDoctor is more sophisticated and considers the length of engagement in the formulas.
 The results will equal the tabulated figures in ASME B1.1 when you set the engagement length to 5xP.